 - 1 year warranty

-Using this Audew lithium ion jump starter, you will be able to jump start gas engines to 8 liters and diesel engines to 7 liters.
-This covers the majority of passengers cars on the road and considering its a cheap devices, it performs very well.
+By using this Audew lithium ion jump starter, you are able to jump start gas engines up to 8 liters and diesel engines up to 7 liters.
+This covers the majority of passengers cars on the road and considering it’s a cheap devices, it performs very well.

-Overall, if you are looking for an affordable option that is reliable and has enough power to start your engine, then the Audew alternative is a great option.Check it Out
+Overall, if you are looking for an affordable option that’s reliable and has enough power to start your engine, then the Audew alternative is a great option.Check it Out

 Car Jump Starter Buying Guide

 You can have the best car battery on the market but if you were to leave an electrical device on for long periods, it will eventually become flat.
-Once your battery becomes flat, you will not be able to start your vehicle without a “jump start”.
+Once your battery becomes flat, you won’t be able to start your vehicle without a “jump start”.

-There are various methods of jump starting a car with many people owning a set of jumper cables, which will do the job.
+There are various methods of jump starting a car with many people using a set of jumper cables, which will do the job.
 However, an alternative is a jump starter, which usually contains a power pack and a negative and positive battery connector.
-For flat batteries, you simply connect up the booster and turn it on.
-Your battery will now have a “boost” of power and should now be able to power up the car.

-The occasional jump start is great to get you up and running quickly but shouldn’t be used all the time.
-A low charged battery causes stress on the alternator and they are not cheap to replace when they break.
+The occasional jump start is great to get you up and running quickly but it shouldn’t be used all the time.
+A low charged battery causes stress on the alternator and they aren’t cheap to replace when they go wrong.

-To help you gain knowledge regarding the jump starter industry, we have compiled a detailed buying guide that features everything you need to know.
+To help you gain knowledge regarding jump starters, we have compiled a detailed buying guide that features everything you need to know.

-Of course, there are many manufacturers that produce huge power outputs.
-For those with large engines, you will want a higher amperage from the jump starter so that you can get enough electrical power to begin the process of starting the car.
+Of course, there are many manufacturers that produce huge power devices.
+For those with large engines, you will want a higher amperage jump starter so that you can get enough electrical power to begin the process of starting the car.

-The crankshaft sensor and the ignition itself requires a large amount of electrical power.
+In terms of the components that require the initial power, the crankshaft sensor and the ignition itself requires the most amount of electrical power.
 If you are using a jump starter that lacks power, you will be putting more stress on these components as they will have limited power to use.

 Lead Acid vs Lithium Ion Jump Starter

-Although the lithium ion option is more expensive, they often come with far more power and can be easily stored inside the vehicle.
-Noco Genius dominate the market for these types of jump starters and are very popular worldwide.
+Although the lithium ion jump starters are more expensive, they often come with additional power and can be easily stored inside the vehicle.
+NOCO Genius dominate the market for these types of jump starters and are very popular worldwide.

-Most jump starters come with a range of additional features too for ultimate satisfactions.
-These include:
+Most jump starters come with a range of additional features that make them standout.
+Some of these modern features include:

 - LED lighting